stanford-ppl/Forge/README.md

 Creating a new DSL
 ==================

-You can create a new DSL from our sample templates using
+You can create a new DSL from our templates using

     bin/initialize NewDSLName [--test]